-- Blood glucose: lower than 3 mmol/L values are indicative of hypoglycemia.
+- Blood glucose values lower than 3 mmol/L are indicative of hypoglycemia.

 - Examination of blood smears by microscopy: parasite detection is indicative of infection.

-- Urine examination and culture.
+- Urine examination and culture

-- Microscopic stool examination.
+- Microscopic stool examination

 - Electrolytes: Hyponatremia is evident.
 However, results are rarely helpful and can also lead to inappropriate therapy.

-- HIV test: not routinely performed.
+- HIV tests are not routinely performed.

 Treatment of marasmus